-Before he was governor, in 2013 Tim Walz introduced a bill in the US House of Representatives aimed at expanding rights to LGBT+ veterans living in states that do not recognize same-sex marriage.
+Before he was governor, in 2013 Tim Walz introduced a bill in the US House of Representatives aimed at expanding rights to LGBTQ+ veterans living in states that do not recognize same-sex marriage.

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit www.outleadership.com/staterisk.

-Two men who were granted a wedding license in Minnesota in 1971 when the clerk assumed the name “Pat” belonged to a woman had their marriage legally validated this year.
+Two men who were granted a wedding license in Minnesota in 1971 when the clerk assumed the name “Pat” belonged to a woman had their marriage legally validated in 2020.
 This makes them the longest-married same-sex couple in the US.

 A 2018 poll shows 67 percent of Minnesotans support gay marriage.
-Overall, Minnesota is accepting of LGBT+ people.
+Overall, Minnesota is accepting of LGBTQ+ people.